BluetoothRocks/Racer/README.md

 ## Why??

 Because it's fun.
-And I got to play around with all kinds of new specifications like WebBluetooth, Gamepad API, WebAudio API, CSS Grids, CSS Variables, Viewport units, SVG and animating SVG.
+And I got to play around with all kinds of new specifications like WebBluetooth, Gamepad API, WebAudio API, Service Workers, CSS Grids, CSS Variables, Viewport units, SVG and animating SVG.
+Yes, this is a Progressive Web App that fully works offline and can be installed on your Android home screen.

 ## Based on: